openssl/technical-policies/policies/coding-style.md

 Local variable names should be short, and to the point.
 If you have some random integer loop counter, it should probably be called `i` or `j`.

-Apart from that, avoid single-letter names, in particular when they can be visually confusing, such as `I` and `O`.
+Avoid single-letter names when they can be visually confusing, such as `I` and `O`.
+Avoid other single-letter names unless they are telling in the given context.
+For instance, `m` for modulus and `s` for SSL pointers are fine.

 Calling a variable `loop_counter` is non-productive, if there is no chance of it being mis-understood.